ekluthra/RasterImages/README.md

 Welcome to Computer Graphics!
 The main purpose of this assignment will be to get you up and running with C++ and the cmake build setup used for our assignments.

+For this assignment, and all future assignments, please read the following:
+- this entire document (the README)
+- the comments in the header files (the .h files located in the `include` folder)

+Some articles linked here may also contain useful information that you should read, so use your judgement there.

 ### Prerequisite installation